-During the process of buying a house (or perhaps land) it is essential that a number of checks are conducted to make sure there are no problems with the property that would result in a charge being sought from you as the owner.
+During the process of buying a house (or perhaps land) it is essential that a number of checks are conducted.
+These ensure there are no problems with the property that would result in a charge being sought from you as the owner.

 As part of these checks a local land charges search should be undertaken.
-This is normally organised by your solicitor or licensed conveyancer on your behalf but can also be carried out by you.
+This is normally organised by your solicitor or licensed conveyancer on your behalf but can also be carried out by you (as a personal search).

-The Local Land Charge Section at Bracknell Forest Council carries out all official searches covered by the Local Land Charges Act 1975, guaranteeing comprehensive replies to the official LLC1 and CON29 enquiries.
+The Local Land Charge Section at Bracknell Forest Council carries out all official searches covered by the Local Land Charges Act 1975.
+We guarantee comprehensive replies to the official LLC1 and CON29 enquiries from solicitors.

-Depending on the questions asked, the local land charges search will, amongst other things, identify any information regarding planning permissions and conditions, tree preservation orders, enforcement notices or housing grants, which may affect the property you are buying.
+Depending on the questions asked, the local land charges search will, amongst other things, identify any information about:

 The search is in three parts:

-- The Official Certificate of Search Form (LLC1) deals with all the registerable charges such as financial charges, improvement grants, tree preservation orders, conditional planning consents and agreements.
+- the Official Certificate of Search Form (LLC1) deals with all the registerable charges such as:

-- The Enquiries of Local Authorities Form (CON29) deals with issues such as road schemes, the planning history and various notices that affect the property.
-This questionnaire contains many ‘Warning Questions’, the answers to which you will not find on any of the statutory registers.
+- this questionnaire contains many ‘Warning Questions’, the answers to which you will not find on any of the statutory registers